ronniross/emergence-engine/whitepaper.md

 The exemplary list in nature is extensive and homogeneously widespread across biomes and scales, as will be discussed.

-The semantic roots and shared meanings, in addition to the high cultural depth of the concept and its origins provides us with a rich and nuanced material.
+The semantic roots and shared meanings, in addition to the high cultural depth of the concept provides us with a rich and nuanced material.